The complexity of convexity number and percolation time in the cycle convexity: Introduction

-In this paper, we work with the recently defined cycle convexity.
-The \emph{cycle convexity}~\cite{araujo2018a} is an interval convexity such that $I(S) = S \cup \{u \mid G[S \cup \{u\}]$ has a cycle containing $u\}$.
-According to Araujo \emph{et al.}, the main motivation behind the conception of the cycle convexity stemmed from its application in the examination of the tunnel number of a knot or link within Knot Theory.
+In this paper, we work with the recently defined \emph{cycle convexity}~\cite{araujo2018a}.
+The cycle convexity is an interval convexity such that $I(S) = S \cup \{u \mid G[S \cup \{u\}]$ has a cycle containing $u\}$.
+According to Araujo \emph{et al.}~\cite{araujo2018a}, the main motivation behind the conception of the cycle convexity stemmed from its application in the examination of the tunnel number of a knot or link within Knot Theory.

-In~\cite{araujo2018a}, the interval number of a graph in the cycle convexity is investigated.
-The \emph{interval number} of a graph $G$, denoted by $in(G)$, is the size of a smallest hull set $S$ of $G$ such that $I(S) = V(G)$.
+In~\cite{araujo2018a}, the \emph{interval number} of a graph in the cycle convexity is investigated.
+The interval number of a graph $G$, denoted by $in(G)$, is the size of a smallest hull set $S$ of $G$, such that $I(S) = V(G)$.
 The authors proved some bounds for $in(G)$, also exploring this parameter on some types of grids.
 They showed that the problem to determine whether $in(G) \leq k$ is \NP-complete for split graphs or bounded-degree planar graphs and \W[2]-hard for bipartite graphs when the problem is parameterized by $k$.
 On the other hand, they showed that the problem is polynomial for outerplanar graphs, cobipartite graphs and interval graphs, and is $\FPT$ when parameterized by the treewidth or the neighborhood diversity of $G$ or by $q$ in $(q,q-4)$-graphs.

-In~\cite{araujo2024}, Araujo \emph{et al.} examined the hull number in the cycle convexity.
-The \emph{hull number} of a graph $G$, denoted by $hn(G)$, is the size of a smallest hull set $S$ of $G$.
-They showed some bounds for $hn(G)$ when $G$ is a $4$-regular graph.
+In~\cite{araujo2024}, Araujo \emph{et al.} examined the \emph{hull number} in the cycle convexity.
+The hull number of a graph $G$, denoted by $hn(G)$, is the size of a smallest hull set $S$ of $G$.
+They showed that $hn(G) \leq n/2$ when $G$ is a $4$-regular planar graph.
 Furthermore, they proved that the problem to determine whether $hn(G) \leq k$ is \NP-complete, even when $G$ is a planar graph, but it is polynomial when $G$ is a chordal graph, $P_4$-sparse, or a grid.

-Given a graph $G = (V,E)$, we say that $S\subseteq V$ is \emph{convexly dependent} in $G$ if there exists $v\in S$ such that $v\in H(S\setminus \{v\})$.
-Otherwise, we say that $S$ is \emph{convexly independent} in $G$.
-The rank of a graph $G$, denoted by $rk(G)$, is the size of a largest convexly independent set in $G$.
-Let $lf(G)$ be the size of a largest subset of vertices of $G$ that induces a forest.
-Before we present our main contributions, we make the following observation.